lisa-lumos/cube-core/05-caching.md

 If background refresh is disabled, Cube will refresh the cache during query execution, which may lead to delays.
 So recommend to always enable background refresh.

+Cache types:
+1. Pre-agg in Cube Store.
+Did not reach database.
+2. Pre-agg in Cube Store with a suboptimal query plan.
+Did not reach database, might use index to enhance perf.
+3. Pre-agg in the data source.
+Consider use Cube Store as pre-agg storage.
+4. Im-memory cache.
+The fastest query retrieval method, require the exact same query ran very recently.
+5. No cache.

 ## Using pre-aggs